 of the brain

-• Usually last less than 2 minutes
+• Symptoms usually last less than 2 minutes

 • Experiences can vary depending on where in the brain the seizure occurs